Get your card

 - User initiates a card transaction

-- Rain's infrastructure interacts with the user's smart contract vault
+- Rain's infrastructure interacts with the user's Smart Contract

 - The required amount of stablecoins is converted to fiat at the current exchange rate